 #carcelpeople - Julia Lind

-Julie grew up in Falun, she is now walking the streets of Copenhagen and some time ago she walked into our hearts.
-We asked her to join #carcelpeople and to spend and afternoon with talented photographer Josephine Løchen.
+Julie grew up in Falun, Sweden, she is now walking the streets of Copenhagen and some time ago she walked into our hearts.
+We asked her to join #carcelpeople and to spend an afternoon with talented photographer Josephine Løchen.
 Read, see, learn and enjoy.

 How did you grow up?

-What have take you to where you are today?
+What got you to where you are today?

-I guess a lot of life events, both good and bad, has taken me to where I am today.
+I guess a lot of life events, both good and bad, have taken me to where I am today.
 But I am constantly moving and who knows where I end up.

 What's your most important turning point?